erikw/nestedtext-ruby/README.md

 hash = NestedText::load_file("path/to/data.nt", top_class: Hash)

-# will raise NestedText::Error as we specify top level String but it will be Array.
+# will raise NestedText::Error as we specify top-level String, but it will be an Array.
 NestedText::load(ntstr, top_class: String)
 ```